killarny/atom-container/README.md

 $ make-image.sh
 ```

 2. Create a new Atom container.
-This is a separate step primarily to ease development, but also makes it simple to reset your Atom environment if you mess it up (easy to do when you are fiddling with Jetbrains plugins, or you've mucked up your settings).
+This is a separate step primarily to ease development, but also makes it simple to reset your Atom environment if you mess it up (easy to do when you are fiddling with packages/themes, or you've mucked up your settings).

 ```bash
 $ create-container.sh